In case of fire

 Remember your own safety; do not expose yourself to unnecessary risks.

 Alert those around you that a fire has started or that the fire alarm has gone off.

 Urge the people around to start evacuating.
 Remember that people listening to music on their headphones may not have heard the alarm.

 If the alarm does not automatically start, or if there is another cause for evacuation, press the alarm buttons placed throughout the building.

-Call the emergency services via SOS Alarm by dialling 112 (or 0-112 if you are calling from within the University) and answer the operator’s questions.
+Call the emergency services via SOS Alarm by dialling 112 (or 0-112 if you are calling via your office landline) and answer the operator’s questions.
 By calling 112, the right resources can be sent to the location at an early stage.

 Do you know what address you are calling from?
 The address of the building is stated on the evacuation plan.